 For babies, I absolutely love the fleece jumpsuits at Carters.
 I recommend them over similar fleece snow suits made by Columbia and North face because the Carters options are cut a little closer to the body.
 There’s still enough space to layer a onesie and thin cotton pants underneath, but there’s not a ton of extra fabric around the belly that will get in the way of the car seat’s harness (which I’ve seen in photos of kids wearing the “fancier” ones).
 The Carters jumpsuits are also really affordable, so we often kept two of them on hand – they were always my favorite option for keeping a newborn warm in the car seat.
 There are options with and without hoods (more on that later).

 Here you can see my daughter rocking one of her fleece suits – it’s cozy without being bulky.
+The extra sherpa you see is only in the hood.
 This was on an extra-cold trip, so she was wearing thin cotton clothes underneath it as well.
 I wasn’t a CPST back then, so unfortunately I didn’t think to photograph her in the car seat!

 Choose car seat friendly coats